-Studies suggest that less than half of the organizations comprehend the advantages and limitations of combining IoT and AI.
-It is a key generational divide that is filled can be the key to enabling IoT to reach its highest potential.
+Studies suggest that less than half of organizations comprehend the advantages and limitations of combining IoT and AI.
+Businesses need to understand AI and IoT to realize their full potential in businesses.

 For instance, an IoT-enabled healthcare device that monitors the condition of an elderly patient collects relevant data.
 Further, AI translates it to understand that the patient might have not taken their medication in due time.
 Then, machine learning algorithms warn the program to send further updates, remind, or escalate the situation to a healthcare worker.

 It also makes it possible to arrange a business information exchange efficiently.
 For example, data from the healthcare sector can benefit the insurance and sport lifestyle industries.
-It does, however, call into question security and that's where Blockchain enters.
+However, it calls into question security and that's where Blockchain enters.

 Blockchain is probably the technology most overlooked of them all.
 A majority of businesses do not completely understand how IoT, AI, and blockchain can work together for maximizing efficiency.

 Indeed, with its immutable distributed ledger, blockchain can establish and develop trust and transparency in data exchange across an ecosystem.
-Additionally, with smart contract solutions, it facilitates faster transactions and reduces overall costs by cutting the intermediaries in various business outcomes.
+Additionally, blockchain with smart contract solutions facilitates faster transactions and reduces overall costs by cutting the intermediaries in various business outcomes.

-Returning to our previously mentioned example of healthcare, blockchain can be used to facilitate the secure transfer of sensitive data among care providers, including hospitals, rehabilitation centers, insurance companies, clinical trials, social workers, family members, and more.
+Returning to our previously mentioned example of healthcare, businesses can use blockchain to facilitate the secure transfer of sensitive data among care providers, including hospitals, rehabilitation centers, insurance companies, clinical trials, social workers, family members, and more.